docker-archive/dcus-hol-2017/docker-enterprise/README.md

 For instance if you see `https://<node0-dns-name>` you would actually type something like `https://node0-smwqii1akqh.southcentralus.cloudapp.azure.com`.

 You will be asked to SSH into various nodes.
-In this lab these nodes are referred to as `node0`, `node1`, and `node2`, but you will use the full DNS name.
-The full DNS name will look something like the following:
+In this lab these nodes are referred to as `node0`, `node1`, and `node2`, but you will use the full DNS name or IP address of the node.

-- `node0-smwqii1akqh.southcentralus.cloudapp.azure.com`
-- `node1-smwqii1akqh.southcentralus.cloudapp.azure.com`
-- `node2-smwqii1akqh.southcentralus.cloudapp.azure.com`

 ## <a name="prerequisites"></a>Prerequisites

 This lab is best done on three separate nodes, though it can be done with a single one.
 The requirements are as follows:

+- 3 Linux hosts on a version and distribution that support Docker
-- 3 Nodes with Docker Enterprise 17.03+ each installed on each
+- Docker Engine 17.03 EE (or higher) installed on each node
+- Open network access between the nodes
+- Ports `443` and `30000` - `30005` open on the lab nodes externally to the lab user

 ## <a name="task1"></a>Task 1: Installing UCP
 The following task will guide you through how to create a UCP cluster on your hosts.

 ### <a name="task1.1"></a>Task 1.1: Installing the UCP Manager
-Each of the Linux lab nodes will have a unique password that is in your email.

 1. Log in to `node0` of the three nodes you have been given for this lab.
 The username for all of the Linux nodes is `ubuntu` and the node will have a unique password that should be in your email.
 You may be prompted whether you want to continue.
 Answer `yes` and then enter the password.